← Back to blog

 Photo: Lionel Allorge, CC BY-SA 3.0, via Wikimedia Commons

 What follows is a personal but defensible shortlist — the ten institutions any serious traveller in this field should know, with a note on what makes each one distinctive.
+Asian art collecting in Europe has deep and often complicated roots in colonial-era expeditions, diplomatic gifts, and private fortunes.
+Today these collections are reconsidering their histories openly, which makes visiting them richer and more layered than a straightforward art pilgrimage.

 Musée Guimet, Paris

-British Museum Asian galleries, London
+British Museum Asian Galleries, London

 Museum für Asiatische Kunst, Berlin